Request a Quote Today

 Time & Temperature Control Food Holding Temperatures

 Hot TCS foods have to be held at an internal temperature of 135°F or higher.
 Cold TCS foods must be kept at 41°F or lower.
 These required thresholds keep food outside the temperature danger zone, where bacteria can quickly multiply.
-Foods kept outside these temperatures for an extended time period, should be thrown out to prevent foodborne illness.
+Keeping food outside these temperature danger zones prevents bacteria from multiplying.
+Any food left out too long should be discarded.

 Best Methods For Cooling Foods Safely